eunhye8747/Dendristor/README.md

 # Dendristor

-Data and code files are made available to the public after the research is accepted.
+Here, I upload (1) Data files used for Figures and (2) LT-SPICE files designed for dendristors.